-Woman arrested in Oklahoma in 2001 killing near Missouri bar
+Woman charged as accessory in 2001 killing near Missouri bar

 Tabatha Carter is jailed without bond in Miller County, Missouri, on charges of being an accessory to first-degree murder and an accessory to armed criminal action in the July 2001 shooting death of Jerry Jeffries, the Miller County sheriff’s office said in a news release.

-The sheriff’s office said Carter was arrested without incident Monday in Sallisaw, Oklahoma, and returned to Missouri.
-It provided no other information about how she was tracked down.
+Sheriff Louie Gregoire said Carter was arrested without incident Monday in the parking lot of a business in Sallisaw, Oklahoma, and returned to Missouri.
+She had been wanted on outstanding warrants for 17 years and in the meantime had been making money by busing tables and working as a bartender.
+He declined to say how authorities tracked her down, noting that the investigation is ongoing and that others could face charges.

 Carter told investigators that she witnessed another man shoot Jeffries in the head as he begged for his life and that she was a willing participant in his death, according to a probable cause statement.
-Jeffries‘ body was found by trash collectors in the parking lot of the Mill Creek Lounge in Brumley.
+Jeffries’ body was found by trash collectors in the parking lot of the Mill Creek Lounge in Brumley.
+Gregoire said Carter and Jeffries had been friends.

 The probable cause statement listed no motive for the shooting, but the sheriff’s office has said it appeared two power saws were missing from the bed of Jeffries’ pickup.
 Relatives said Jeffries had fallen asleep in the truck after leaving the bar around closing time.

 Prosecuting attorney Ben Winfrey hasn’t returned a phone message inquiring about the status of the alleged gunman.
-No charges are listed for the man in online court records.
+The alleged shooter is identified in court records.
+Gregoire said that man hasn’t been arrested or charged.

-No attorney is listed for Carter in online court records.
+No attorney who can speak on Carter’s behalf is listed in online court records.

 Sign up for Daily Newsletters